Kastillo95/Carwashpe-ablanca/replit.md

 - COMPLETELY INDEPENDENT - no dependency on Replit or external servers
 - Must work offline and maintain all data locally
 - Automatic startup without manual server management
+- MULTI-PC INSTALLATION - wants to install on multiple computers
+- Portable and easily transferable between machines
+- Complete data backup and migration capabilities

 ## Project Architecture
 - **Frontend:** React SPA with Wouter routing in `client/src/`